 When eating, avoid:

-- nuts or seeds that could get stuck in the hole where your wisdom teeth used to be
+- nuts or seeds that could get stuck in the extraction hole

-- drinking from a straw, or slurping too vigorously from a spoon, which can dislodge your blood clot or ruin stitches
+- drinking from a straw or slurping vigorously from a spoon

 Wisdom teeth extraction is a very common procedure to fix or prevent problems with your last set of molars.
-You can eat soft food and return to regular, daily activities the day after surgery.
+Recovery time commonly takes up to 1 week, but may take 2 weeks for some.